polymode/polymode/readme.md

 ## What is polymode?

-Polymode is a new emacs package that offers suport for multiple major modes inside a single emacs buffer.
+Polymode is a new emacs package that offers support for multiple major modes inside a single emacs buffer.
 It is lightweight and fully object oriented, specifically designed for quick addition of new polymodes.